Table of Contents

 Banjo Planetary tuners are pretty complicated components.
 Nowhere is it more important to be sure of the quality.
 Low-grade planetary tuners will slip and cause more trouble than they are worth.

-The final reason for the popularity of this style banjo tuner is cosmetics.
+The final reason for the popularity of this style of banjo tuner is cosmetics.
 These more closely resemble conventional friction pegs.

 Geared Banjo Pegs

-Guitar-type tuners have a worm-gear and buttons that stick out from the sides of the headstock.
+Guitar-type tuners have a wormgear and buttons that stick out from the sides of the headstock.
 Functionally, these are a superb choice for banjos.
 Most guitar tuners have a 14:1 ratio, making fine-tuning a breeze.

 A worm gear tuner, can’t spin loose.
 Even the most affordable set of gears banjo tuners will maintain a tune even if you play every day.
-They might be sloppy, or hard to turn, however, they cannot spin loose-based mostly on the design.
+They might be sloppy, or hard to turn, however, they cannot spin loose based mostly on the design.
 These are in widespread use and cheap for a good quality set.

 Why wouldn’t all banjo players use guitar-style tuners?
 It comes back to tradition.
 Although there are exceptions, this kind of tuner is related to lower-quality banjos.
 There is some truth behind this, as these are currently large cost savings, but still operate well.
-Not so with cheap planetary tuners, that are prone to slipping.
+Not so with cheap planetary tuners, which are prone to slipping.